vanshika050605/JavaPracticeProblems/README.md

 The workspace contains two folders by default, where:

-- `src`: the folder to maintain sources
+- `src`: the folder to maintain sources and the java practice questions
 - `lib`: the folder to maintain dependencies

 Meanwhile, the compiled output files will be generated in the `bin` folder by default.